Entropy-Conserving Scheme for Modeling Nonthermal Energies in Fluid Dynamics Simulations: Idealized tests

 Figure~\ref{fig:zeldovich} shows the results of the Zel'dovich test before ($z=2$) and after ($z=0$) the formation of shocks.
-Both energy-based and entropy-conserving schemes produce good results for gas density and velocity: during the adiabatic stage, $\eth$ and $\eext$ are negligible and thus their treatment does not affect the solution, while the agreement after the wave crossing indicates that both methods capture the formation of physical shocks at $z=z_{\rm c}=1$.
+Both energy-based and entropy-conserving schemes produce good results for the gas density and velocity: during the adiabatic stage, $\eth$ and $\eext$ are negligible and thus their treatment does not affect the solution, while the agreement after the wave crossing indicates that both methods capture the formation of physical shocks at $z=z_{\rm c}=1$.

 In contrast, the solutions for the thermal and nonthermal components are quite different.
-As the lower left panel shows, before the crossing redshift, the energy-based scheme conserves nonthermal entropy to sub-percent level, while the thermal entropy suffers from strong numerical heating at the very center of the wave.
+As the lower left panel shows, before the crossing redshift, the energy-based scheme conserves nonthermal entropy to subpercent level, while the thermal entropy suffers from strong numerical heating at the very center of the wave.
 The entropy-conserving scheme, in contrast, ensures entropy conservation for both components until the shock forms.
-After shock formation, both schemes produce similar results for thermal entropy, while the solution for nonthermal entropy in the energy-based scheme suffers from strong spurious heating at the shocks.
+After shock formation, both schemes produce similar results for the thermal entropy, while the solution for the nonthermal entropy in the energy-based scheme suffers from spurious heating at the shocks, resulting in an increase in the nonthermal entropy by a factor of $\sim$2 up to $\sim$50 at the very center of the caustic.
 The error has the same origin as the errors discussed in Section~\ref{sec:tests:shocktube} and is completely absent in the entropy-conserving scheme.

 The differences in thermal energy evolution before crossing illustrate the effects of the criteria selected to synchronize $\eth$ and $\eext$ with $\etot-\ekin$.
 Large value of thermal energy in the center in the energy-based scheme occurs because thermal energy is reset there from $\etot$, while $\eth$ is still smaller than $\etot$ by orders of magnitude.
 The truncation error of the scheme (typically $\sim 10^{-3}\text{--}10^{-2}\;\etot$) thus propagates into $\eth$ as it is reset via $\eth=\etot-\ekin-\eext$, leading to orders of magnitude increase in the temperature at the wave center.
 This resetting in the center occurs because the criterion $(\etot-\ekin)/\etot > \eta$ can be satisfied near the center of the wave, where $u \sim 0$ even though the flow is highly supersonic in the adjacent cells.
 Accounting for neighboring cells in the criterion (Equation~(\ref{eq:b95-sync2})) or setting the threshold $\eta$ to a larger value does not prevent this issue, but only delays its onset because the error in $\etot-\ekin$ accumulates with time.